okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 If you're an integrator, from an independent software vendor (ISV) or an existing Okta customer, who wants to add your integration to the OIN, use this guide to learn about the submission process.
 Adding your integration to the OIN and listing it publicly in the [OIN catalog](https://www.okta.com/integrations/) is free.

-This guide assumes that you've created an app integration and are ready to submit it for OIN verification.
-See [Single Sign-On](/docs/guides/oin-sso-overview/), [Lifecycle management](/docs/guides/oin-lifecycle-mgmt-overview/), or [API service integrations](/docs/guides/oin-api-service-overview/) for guidance on how to create integrations for the OIN.
+This guide assumes that you've created an app integration and want to make it public in the OIN catalog.

 ## Submission process